Finnschy/Finnschy/README.md

 🔭 I’m currently working on the webpage from supercode.

-🌱 I’m currently learning ExpressJs and Ejs and mongoDB.
+🌱 I’m currently deepening my skills.

 💬 Ask me about my favourite dinosaur!
 <!--